-First of all, I am a workers’ compensation attorney, so any information given here is strictly related to workers’ comp claims.
-If you have questions regarding FMLA that do not involve workers’ compensation, you need to contact a labor law attorney.
+First of all, I am a Virginia workers’ compensation attorney, so any information given here is strictly related to Virginia workers’ comp claims.
+If you have questions regarding FMLA that do not involve a work injury situation, you need to contact a labor law attorney.
 If you would like to speak to a labor law attorney, please contact my office and we can put you in touch with an excellent attorney for labor and employment law issues.

 www.dol.gov (Department of Labor website)

 What does the Family and Medical leave act provide?

 The Family and Medical Leave Act (FMLA) provides eligible employees up to 12 work weeks of unpaid leave a year, and requires group health benefits to be maintained during the leave as if employees continued to work instead of taking leave.
 Employees are also entitled to return to their same or an equivalent job at the end of their FMLA leave.

 The FMLA also provides certain military family leave entitlements.
 Eligible employees may take FMLA leave for specified reasons related to certain military deployments of their family members.
 Additionally, they may take up to 26 weeks of FMLA leave in a single 12-month period to care for a covered servicemember with a serious injury or illness.

 Time Off of Work

 FMLA is protected time off of work; it does not pay your wages and can be taken for several reasons.
 Receiving FMLA benefits does not reduce or impact your workers’ compensation benefits in any way.